locessentials/eng401-business-english-us/overview/bibliography.md

 ---

-## 📥 Download Bibliography
+## 📥 Download this Content
-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/overview/bibliography.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/overview/bibliography.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-Copy the downloaded bibliography and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Help me find credible business resources for [specific unit topic]"
 - "What databases should I prioritize for business English research?"
 - "How can I evaluate if a business article is credible and current?"